Can iPads get viruses?

 If your device is unusually slow, unexpectedly crashes, runs out of hard drive space, or starts displaying lots of pop-ups, you might have a spyware infection.
 Use a spyware removal service to help you scan and remove any traces of spyware.

-Phishing is a type of cyberattack where a scammer attempts to trick you into giving up personal information that they can use to access your finances or online accounts.
-On an iPad, you might encounter phishing through emails and ad pop-ups.
+Phishing is a type of cyberattack in which a scammer attempts to trick you into giving up personal information that they can use to access your finances or online accounts.
+On an iPad, you might encounter phishing through emails or fake text messages.

 Here are a few signs that indicate an iPad phishing scam:

-• The message contains urgent language about a problem.
-The sender usually wants you to “act now.”
+- The message contains urgent language about a problem and rushes you to “act now.”

 iPad ransomware